 Figure 8.
 Guest Operating System Patching Flow

-- Multiple vCPUs do not help Update Manager operations as the Update Manager guest agent is single threaded. - Configure each virtual machine with at least 1GB of RAM so large patch files can fit in the system cache.
+- Multiple vCPUs do not help Update Manager operations because the Update Manager Guest Agent is single threaded. - Configure each virtual machine with at least 1GB of RAM so large patch files can fit in the system cache.